-- Creel Limit: All trout species combined- 2 Daily / 4 Possession. - Minimum Sizes: - Brook trout-12 inches - Brown trout-18 inches - All other trout species-no minimum size - You may not possess any trout smaller than the minimum size limit. - You may only fish with artificial lures, including artificial flies. - Treble hooks are prohibited. - Artificial lures are restricted to single hooks with single hook points. - You may not possess or use any natural bait, live bait or any device enhanced with a scent capable of catching fish.
+- Creel Limit: All trout species combined-

+2 Daily / 4 Possession.

+- Minimum Sizes:

+- Brook trout-12 inches

+- Brown trout-18 inches

+- All other trout species-no minimum size

+- You may not possess any trout smaller than the minimum size limit.

+- You may only fish with artificial lures, including artificial flies.

+- Treble hooks are prohibited.

+- Each artificial lure is restricted to a single hook with a single hook point.

+- You may not possess or use any natural bait, live bait or any device enhanced with a scent capable of catching fish.